Skip to main content

 Closing is the last step in purchasing and financing a home.
 With a traditional closing, a buyer will typically attend an in-person meeting to sign all the necessary documents, such as the closing disclosure, the loan estimate and a promissory note.
 Real estate agents, attorneys and representatives from the lender, title insurance company and escrow company may all be present.
 Certain documents are required by federal, state and local law, and by your lender.
 Once they’re signed, you become legally responsible for your mortgage loan .

 Money may also change hands at your closing.
-You will pay the down payment , as well as closing costs.
+You will pay the down payment , as well as closing costs .
 The lender pays the funds from the mortgage loan.
 The closing agent is responsible for distributing the designated dollar amount of the home to the seller and the closing costs, which are paid to the lender, attorneys and other professionals.
 The buyer often receives the keys to the property at the closing and can move into the home.

 With an eClosing, these steps happen virtually.
 All documents are securely signed electronically.
 Funds are also transferred electronically.
-The involved parties may even choose to meet via video conference, though it isn’t required.
+The parties involved may even choose to meet via video conference, though it isn’t required.

 The benefits of going digital